 Summer is the perfect time to get outside and explore some new trails!
 I like to bring along a wagon when I can for this as little legs get tired 😛

 But it’s definitely fun to walk through a forest and talk about all the new things you see, hear, what you can touch and what you can’t.
 Our grand always makes a list of things to collect on walks and brings a big bucket.

 Plus, hiking is the best time to make a bunch of healthy snacks to bring with you 😀 These roasted chickpeas are one of our favorites.

 These are always a staple for us when I don’t know what to do in summer.

 My daughter adores both so it’s easy.
 Plus, you can make games out of the bubbles (how many can you catch, who can blow the most etc) and you can easily rock some learning (like shapes) with the chalk.

-Summertime fun doesn’t have to be overly planned, cost a lot of money or even make a lot of sense.
-Toddlers love to play, explore and generally just be outside- so don’t over complicate it!
-If you’re not sure what to do in summer with a toddler, go back to basics; run, jump, laugh and play.
+Summertime fun doesn’t have to be overly planned, cost a lot of money, or even make a lot of sense.
+Toddlers love to play, explore, and generally just be outside- so don’t over complicate it!
+Thus, if you’re not sure what to do in summer with a toddler, go back to basics; run, jump, laugh and play.
 They’ll love it, it’ll wear them out and truly, watching them take it all in is awesome.